Skip to contents

 data prep

-Each of the environmental variable data sources needs some pre-processing before being feed into the IBR workflow, most of them just need to be converted from vector to raster formats - a process we call ‘rasterization’.
-We will also rescale the tri rasters, to put them on a similar numeric range as the other data sets.
+Each of the environmental variable data sources needs some pre-processing before being fed into the IBR workflow; most of them just need to be converted from vector to raster formats - a process we call ‘rasterisation’.
+We will also rescale the tri rasters to put them on a similar numeric scale to the other datasets.

 tri <- terra::rast(file.path(system.file(package = "safeHavens"), "extdata", "tri.tif"))